jomaw0/SQLiteORM-swift/README.md

 A modern, type-safe SQLite ORM for Swift with zero external dependencies.

+> **Note**: This is a prerelease version with a clean, modern API.
+All legacy compatibility has been removed in favor of the new ORM-prefixed naming convention.

 ## Features

 - 🔒 **Type-safe** SQL queries with compile-time validation